Professional Licensure Disclosures

 Relocating during the course of a program to another state may impact if the student can remain in the program, meet the state licensure requirements and/or continue to receive financial aid funding.
 Prior to considering relocation, please contact your program to discuss authorization and licensure eligibility requirements.

 Below is a list of Southeastern programs that customarily lead to licensure.
-Southeastern is currently gathering information and at this time, a determination cannot be made as to whether the program leads to licensure in all states.
+Southeastern is currently gathering information and at this time, a determination has not been made as to whether the program leads to licensure in all states for those programs that are not linked.

 - BA in English Education